FSR™ Ray Regeneration 1.2.0

 XYcomponents represent screen-space pixel motion, encoding the movement from a pixel in the current frame to the same pixel in the previous frame. - The

-Zcomponent represents the linear view-spacezdelta.
+Zcomponent represents the signed linear view-spacezdelta.

 Figure 4: A 2D motion vector from a pixel in the current frame to the corresponding pixel in the previous frame.